robsonmwoc/Supido/README.md

 # Supido

+** This gem is under intensive development, as soon as I can make it stable I will warning you.

 Supido (pronouces speedo) is the Japanese word for Speed.

 Supido is a profiling tool integrated to Apache Benchmark (ab) to help you